What is the salary for a veterinary technician role?

 Before beginning your externship, you’ll be required to submit the site you’d like to use for approval.
 If a site you want to do an externship at doesn’t meet all of the skills requirements, you are able to do your skills at different approved clinics.

-Q. Does Penn Foster place students in an externship site?
+Does Penn Foster place students in an externship site?

-A. No, Penn Foster does not place or assist in setting up placements for students.
+Unfortunately, Penn Foster does not place or assist in setting up placements for students.
 Students should locate an appropriate site in their area for externship.
 If you’re already employed at a clinic or site that meets the requirements, you are able to complete your practicum there as long as your employer is willing to allow you to do so.